wentallout/gaming/README.md

 - Need for Speed™ Most Wanted ⭐⭐⭐ → true classic of the 2K era, racing outlaws, hot girls, great police radio and chase, make players feel the speed correctly
 - Terraria (PC) ⭐⭐⭐
 - Cave Story+ (PC) ⭐⭐⭐
-- Touhou Series (PC)
+- Touhou Series (PC) ⭐⭐⭐
 - Tomb Raider, Rise of the Tomb Raider, Shadow of the Tomb Raider (PC) ⭐⭐⭐⭐⭐ → first game is epic, last game might be "meh" for some people

 ## 🔥 Interested but haven't played

 - Red Dead Redemption 2 (PC) ⭐⭐⭐⭐⭐ → Massive masterpiece, bought but didn't have time to play
-- Wolfenstein II: The New Colossus (PC)
+- Wolfenstein II: The New Colossus (PC) → not sure
-- Deathloop (PC) → innovative story and ideas from trailer
+- Deathloop (PC) → innovative story and ideas?
-- God of War: Ragnarok (PC)
+- God of War: Ragnarok (PC) ⭐⭐⭐⭐   might be a downgrade from the first GoW
 - The Witcher 3: Wild Hunt (PC) ⭐⭐⭐⭐⭐
-- Cyberpunk 2077 (PC) ⭐⭐⭐⭐
+- Cyberpunk 2077 (PC) ⭐⭐⭐⭐ → I love the cyberpunk genre but not sure about game performance
 - Superliminal (PC)
 - Viewfinder (PC)